Code Syntax Highlighting

 Diagram Blocks

 Fenced blocks tagged mermaid, likec4, or c4 are not affected by syntax highlighting.
-They continue to route to the Mermaid and LikeC4 diagram renderers and display as interactive diagrams.
-When you toggle the Source view on a diagram block, the raw DSL currently renders as plain monospace text — syntax highlighting for Mermaid and LikeC4 grammars is not yet provided by highlight.js, so these sources are not tokenised.
+They route to the Mermaid and LikeC4 diagram renderers and display as interactive diagrams.
+When you toggle the Source view on a diagram block, the raw DSL renders as plain monospace text — there is no syntax highlighting for those grammars yet.